 Accompaniment for Live Auditions

-- Auditionees using a UGA staff accompanist should bring their music to the audition, either original scores or photocopies in double-sided copy format, mounted in a 3-ring binder without plastic sleeves.
+Auditionees using a UGA staff accompanist should bring their music to the audition, either original scores or photocopies in double-sided copy format, mounted in a 3-ring binder without plastic sleeves.
+Cuts or musical adjustments not indicated on the score should be identified and discussed with the accompanist during on-site rehearsal.

 Admissions questions?
 Email Music Admissions.